Soccer-Gerrard calls on UEFA to act after player 'racially abused'

 March 19 (Reuters) - Rangers manager Steven Gerrard has called on UEFA to take action after midfielder Glen Kamara complained of being racially abused by a Slavia Prague player in Thursday's 2-0 Europa League defeat in Glasgow.

-Kamara was furious after Slavia centre back Ondrej Kudela leaned into his ear and said something while covering his mouth, sparking a melee in the final stages of their last-16 tie.
+Kamara was furious after Slavia centre back Ondrej Kudela leaned into his ear and said something while covering his mouth, sparking a melee in the final stages of the last-16 tie.
+Players from both teams also clashed in the tunnel after the match.

+Kudela said in a statement issued by Slavia that he had sworn at a Rangers player after being fouled, but denied using racist language.

 The Scottish champions, who were reduced to nine men after Kemar Roofe and Leon Balogun were sent off, crashed out of the competition 3-1 on aggregate.